malloc2048/codevault/readme.md

-# NOTE: THIS IS AN OUT DATED README AND NEEDS TO BE UPDATED
-# DO NOT RELY ON ANY INFORMATION IN IT

 # Portfolio
 This repo contains various random code exercises I have done over the years.
 There is not a particular theme or common purpose to the various projects.

 # List of Projects
 The source code can be found in the source/[project_name] directories.